dwang5/dwang5.github.io/pages/about.md

 better embrace this new approach.

 Roughly speaking, there are three common intelligent approaches:
-- Data Minining
+- Data Minining.
   In this approach, researchers accumulate a large amount of data, and hope to find some better ones than currently used.

-- Machine Learning
+- Machine Learning.
   In some sense, this is a better way for data mining.

-- Artificial Intelligence
+- Artificial Intelligence.
   With the advent of "Alpha Go" and "Alpha Go Zero", AI is taking over.
   This is a true game changer that everyone of us will be affected.